mattppal/blog/src/content/blog/whats-the-hype-duckdb.md

 > DuckDB is an <u>in-process</u> ..

-Ok, so it runs in memory, _not_ on disk, i.e. RAM vs. SSD.
-[Here's a good write-up](https://aws.amazon.com/nosql/in-memory/) by Amazon on in-memory DBs.
+Ok, so it runs in-process— that means DuckDB shares memory with your host language, but it can process larger than RAM datasets and persist to disk.
+[Here's a solid write-up](https://sqlite.org/forum/info/13f48a20f3a94fa59ad36c9f987eb7d616a2855a648ca9d57e9ca865503c15dd) of what it means to be in-process.

+💡 **NOTE:** V1 of this post incorrectly stated DuckDB was an in-memory database.[Thanks to Alex Monahan for the correction](https://twitter.com/__AlexMonahan__/status/1661577625238921216?s=20).
+[In-memory DBs](https://aws.amazon.com/nosql/in-memory/) are something entirely different (almost precisely the opposite of in-process DBs 🤣).
+A topic for a future post!

 > .. <u>SQL OLAP</u> ..